Stark-tunable O-band single-photon sources based on deterministically fabricated quantum dot--circular Bragg gratings on silicon: Declarations

 \item Conflict of interest: The authors declare no conflicts of interest.

 \item Data availability: The data that support the findings of this study are available from the corresponding authors upon reasonable request.

-\item Author contribution: S.T. led the sample growth, device fabrication, manuscript preparation, data acquisition, and analysis, and contributed equally to the conceptualization, experimental investigation and methodology development.
-He also extracted the lever arm.
+\item Author contribution: S.T. led the sample growth, device fabrication, manuscript preparation, data acquisition, and analysis, and contributed equally to the conceptualization, experimental investigation, and methodology development.
 K.G. contributed equally to the conceptualization, methodology development, experimental investigation, and manuscript preparation.
 He also led the simulations and supported sample growth, device fabrication, and analysis.
 P.M. did the wire bonding and supported methodology development, device fabrication, and numerical simulations.
 I.L. supported methodology development, sample growth, and experimental investigation.
 A.K. supported the experimental investigation.
-P.L. and K.V. provided the III–V grown silicon templates.
+P.L. and K.V. provided the III-V grown silicon templates.
 S.R. led the conceptualization, funding acquisition, project administration, and supervision.
 He also co-authored the original draft and contributed equally to the review and editing of the manuscript. \end{itemize}